Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 agent_letters.to_csv("agent_data.csv")
 ```

 Having exported the data we can then apply several approaches to test the hypotheses that we encoded in the model.
 The goal to systematically test - or validate - a model is to check if the model actually represents what it is supposed to.
 This can range from simple testing of your expectations versus the outputs, to analyzing the internal consistency of the model, over a detailed exploration of the possible parameters of your simulation (a so-called parameter space), to a detailed calibration to available empirical data.
 Mehdizadeh et al 2022, p.
-8-9, coming from the discipline of mobility studies, offer a sensible differentiation of various validation methods as well as a good example into how Agent-based models are evaluated in other fields.[^23]
+8-9, coming from the discipline of mobility studies, offer a sensible differentiation of various validation methods as well as a good example into how Agent-Based Models are evaluated in other fields.[^23]

 In our case, we should check if changing the model parameters leads to data that corresponds to our expectations, e.g., if we would use a different random distribution for the letter sending, we would expect to see a different distribution of received letters.